The Guilt of Exhaustion

 About this unspoken side effect of struggling with exhaustion?

 I’ll be the first to admit that as a nearly lifelong member of club insomnia, I feel like my general state of being is existing somewhere around the “always tired” marker.
 It’s really easy, especially after several nights in a row without rest, for that tiredness to turn into flat-out debilitating exhaustion.

 For me, that is often accompanied by things like brain fog, headaches, and other physical challenges that make functioning even more challenging.

-When my body reaches this point, I find myself faced with two choices.
+When my body reaches this point, I find myself faced with 2 choices.

 Do I power through, with the aid of caffeine or exercise or adrenaline or whatever can keep me going?